 There are direct flights to Dubai available from airports across the UK, including London, Manchester and Glasgow, with many more offering an indirect service.
 Expect to be in the air for around seven hours if you're on a nonstop flight to Dubai, which gives you plenty of time to plan your days out, assuming you'll be able to get away from the poolside!
 You could use our guide for inspiration!

 To get a good deal on your airline ticket to Dubai it's best to shop around using our flight search tool, although with great weather all year round the prices don't fluctuate all that much.
-If you can travel on a midweek flight into Dubai then you are likely to get a better price, but the best way to save is to pounce on a discounted fare when you see on!
+If you can travel on a midweek flight into Dubai then you are likely to get a better price, but the best way to save is to pounce on a discounted fare when you see one!
 Budget travellers will get the best deal by buying a package holidays with both flights and your Dubai hotel included.

 Once you arrive into Dubai Airport on your flight you'll need to travel onwards to your hotel.
 Many hotels offer free taxi transfers so be sure to check on this before you shell out on any other transport.
 The other options are:

 Taxi: These will be easy to locate right outside the terminal and will use the meter.
 They won't break the bank but use public transport if you're keeping a firm grip on your spending.

 Car Rental: A great option if you're considering travelling a fair bit in Dubai, but you won't get much use out of a car if you're mostly interested in sunbathing!
 Expect traffic to be pretty busy most of the time and the driving standard to be less than brilliant!